-(14) Manikaran Transporters is a Goods Transport Agency (GTA) engaged exclusively in supplying GTA services liable to tax under reverse charge [since tax is beng paid on GTA services @ 5% and

-Manikaran has not exercised the option to pay GST itself].
+(14) Manikaran Transporters is a Goods Transport Agency (GTA) engaged exclusively in supplying GTA services liable to tax under reverse charge [since tax is being paid on GTA services @ 5% and Manikaran has not exercised the option to pay GST itself in the given case].
 Thus, it is exempt from registration as it is engaged exclusively in making supplies, tax on which is liable to be paid on reverse charge basis.

-Further, Manikaran Transporters supplies the said service to Diwakar Manufacturing Pvt.
+Further, Manikaran Transporters supplies said service to Diwakar Manufacturing Pvt.
 Ltd. whose aggregate turnover does not exceed the applicable threshold limit.
 However, since Diwakar Manufacturing Pvt.
-Ltd. has to pay tax on GTA services [@ 5%] under reverse charge, it will be required to obtain registration mandatorily irrespective of the quantum of its aggregate turnover.
+Ltd. has to pay tax on GTA services [@ 5%] under reverse charge, it is required to obtain registration mandatorily irrespective of its aggregate turnover.